RZetko/galaxy-integration-ffxiv/README.md

 * Installing game - unsupported by platform (already implemented in code, if platform receives support for it, it should automatically work)

-* Playtime tracking - unsupported by XIVAPI
+* Playtime tracking - unsupported by XIVAPI; local play time tracking is limited to one galaxy instance (if you try to play on multiple PCs, only local play time from the last PC will be used)

 # Working with code